Embassy of Russia, Berlin: During the GDR

+After the GDR

 On 5 November 2021, it was revealed that a Russian diplomat had died at the embassy, apparently having fallen out of a higher story of the building.
 It was later revealed by Der Spiegel that German intelligence services believed he was an FSB agent, and Bellingcat stated that he was the son of a senior FSB official.

 In 2022, Russia attacked Ukraine and diplomatic relations between Russia and Germany were limited to the bare minimum.
 Germany expelled a total of 40 Russian diplomats in April 2022 and another 30 in 2023.
 This apparently included almost the entire technical staff of the secret services.
-In 2023, Russia reduced its total representation in Germany to officially 350 people (diplomats, teachers, employees at foundations).
+In 2023, Russia reduced its total representation in Germany to officially 350 people (including diplomats, teachers, and employees at foundations).
 The German federal government ordered the closure of consulates.
 Russia decided to only operate the embassy in Berlin and the consulate general in Bonn.

 German counterintelligence estimates that up to a third of Russia's diplomatic staff are actually agents.
-Security circles say that in the post-2022 situation, the Russian accredited diplomatic staff in Austria is involved in operations in Germany.
+Security circles say that in the post-2022 situation, Russian accredited diplomatic staff in Austria are involved in operations in Germany.
 The Austrian Nehammer government did not take part in the extensive expulsions of Russian embassy staff up from 2022.
-As of 2024 only eight members of the Russian intelligence community have had to leave Austria - although it is estimated that there are up to 100 Russian agents in Vienna who are accredited as diplomats.
+As of 2024, only eight members of the Russian intelligence community have had to leave Austria, although it is estimated that there are up to 100 Russian agents in Vienna who are accredited as diplomats.

 It is assumed that the Bonn consulate has extensive interception and communications technology close to the German military central command on Hardthöhe.